RossHarvey/RossHarvey.github.io/elements/about.md

 # ABOUT GLOBAL JOB HUNT

-Global Job Hunt, LLC ("GlobalJobHunt") is an American company that specializes in helping individuals and businesses do business in the United States by turning ideas into reality through assisting with resources and opportunities to commercialize products and help to incubate new endeavors.
+Global Job Hunt, LLC ("GlobalJobHunt") is an American company that specializes in helping  individuals and businesses around the globe to do business in the United States.

-## Announcements
-Global Job Hunt, LLC is proud to annnounce the debute of Olga Chepovetsky in her first virtual workshop from Lucerne Switzerland

 ## Executive Team
 ### April Chepovskygold (Harvey), JD,RN, Chief Executive Officer & President